 - $30,000 of bodily injury coverage per accident

-Period 1: If the rideshare app is on but you haven't been paired with a passenger, California law has the following minimum requirements.
+Period 1: If the rideshare app is on but you haven't been paired with a passenger, you must have:

 - $50,000 bodily injury liability coverage per person injured in an accident